Zayn Malik Sent Gigi Hadid A Love Tweet — & His Fans Are Freaking Out

-Zayn Malik came in HOT on Twitter Saturday with a tweet directing all the attention away from the biggest pop culture story of 2019 so far, at least for a little while.
+Zayn Malik came in HOT on Twitter Saturday with a tweet directing all the attention away from the biggest pop culture phenomenon of 2019 so far, at least for a little while.

 In a rare public display of just about anything — the singer is notoriously private — Malik tweeted to his ex, Gigi Hadid. “@GiGiHadid love you,” he said.